 How does payment work?

 Please call us for current consultation costings.
 Splints, straps, socks and other therapy items range between $15-$280 dependent on your rehabilitation requirements.
 We accept cash, debit cards and credit cards.
 We are a private clinic and payment is required at the time of your consultation.
 If you are a WorkCover patient and your claim has been accepted, we will send your accounts to your Employers insurance company.
 Please note - If your claim is denied/revoked, you will be required to settle all outstanding accounts.
 Cancelled/missed appointments with less than 8 business hours notice will be charged a minimum non-attendance fee of $40.

 Do you have HiCaps available in both clinic locations?

 Yes!
 Please bring your Insurance fund card and your method of payment.

 Does Medicare cover any costs at Hand Clinic?

 Possibly.
-Medicare EPC (Enhanced Primary Care) plans are only available at your GP's discretion and must be for an ongoing, chronic condition of more than 3 months.
+Medicare EPC (Enhanced Primary Care) plans are only available at your GP's discretion and must be for an ongoing, chronic condition.
 Patients can be eligible for up to 5 consultations per calendar year.
-Your Doctor will send us the required paperwork, you will need to bring your Medicare card and your debit card (must be linked to a savings account for reimbursement) to your appointment.
+Your Doctor can send us the required paperwork, you will need to bring your Medicare card and your debit card (must be linked to a savings account for reimbursement) to your appointment.
 Patients are required to pay the full amount at each consultation, Medicare then rebates a portion directly to your account.